-‘Noah’s Swim-a-Thon’ Author Talks about Her Book
+'Noah's Swim-a-Thon' Author Interview

-FOR THE PAST DECADE, children’s author Ann D. Koffsky has served as a lifeguard at a Jewish day camp.
-Her experience teaching campers to swim led to the creation of “Noah’s Swim-a-Thon,” a children’s book in the PJ Library Egg Matza (5 to 6 years) age group.
+For the past decade, children’s author Ann D. Koffsky has served as a lifeguard at a Jewish day camp.
+Her experience teaching campers to swim led to the creation of the book Noah's Swim-a-Thon.

 “She mentioned in passing that PJ was interested in seeing more camp books,” Koffsky recalls.
 “That got my wheels turning.
 Since I have gone to or worked at a Jewish camp for a good portion of my life, I started to think about what Jewish stories could be told in that environment.”

 Ann Koffsky told PJ Library she hopes to accomplish two things with her story about Noah.
-One of those things relates directly to swimming itself; the other relates to Tzedakah.
+One of those things relates directly to swimming itself; the other relates to tzedakah.

 “I hope it will help kids understand that learning to swim is a process and, with perseverance and bravery, everyone can learn to do it,” Koffsky says of her book.